VanzT/Z80-4-M5Cardputer/README.md

 # Z80-4-M5Cardputer

-Forked from djbottrill/ESP32-Z80-Emulator, I tweaked this to work on the M5Stack Cardputer running M5Launcher.
+Forked from djbottrill/ESP32-Z80-Emulator, this is a Z80 emulator running CP/M (think pre MS-DOS) that I tweaked to work on the M5Stack Cardputer running M5Launcher.

+I did this because I liked the idea of running an old OS on a tiny, credit card sized computer and playimg text adventure games over telnet.
+Basic nerd stuff.

 Previous updates from the original branch down below.
 Before that, however, are instructions for this version and misc. notes.

 To install: